par7133/PHPBSDRelay/README.md

     adding it in /etc/php-fpm.d/ or any cons repo in your system

 Attention:
-&gt;&gt Remember to change the logic by which you generate the variable $SALT in index.php &lt;&lt
+&gt;&gt; Remember to change the logic by which you generate the variable $SALT in index.php &lt;&lt;

 Consume it (from PHP) like that: